- Citizens Fire Academy

-To become a member of East Texas CERT and the Collin County CERT based out of Princeton please send an email of inquiry to Kerry Krueger or visit the East Texas CERT website to start your CERT member training.
+To become a member of East Texas CERT and the Collin County CERT based out of Princeton please send an email of inquiry to Mike Ross or visit the East Texas CERT website to start your CERT member training.

 Free CPR/AED and Fire Safety Education Training